fedeb95/pin/README.md

 In test mode this isn't required since RPi.GPIO isn't imported.

+<h2>Installation</h2>
+Clone this repository, then run `python setup.py install`.
+You may need to use sudo.

 <h2>What's implemented of RPi.GPIO</h2>

 * `setup(channel,in_or_out,initial=pin.HIGH)` same as GPIO, works also with a list of channels.
 Use `pin.IN` or `pin.OUT`, as well as `pin.HIGH` or `pin.LOW`